dataflowr/website/homework/1-mlp-from-scratch.md

 # Homework 1: MLP from scratch

 Homework 1 is in the form of a jupyter notebook.
-You must complete it and submit it on [moodle](https://moodle.ens.psl.eu/course/view.php?id=2758) (for students following the ENS course).
+You must complete it and submit it on moodle (for students enrolled on this course).

 [The Jupyter notebook](https://github.com/dataflowr/notebooks/blob/master/HW1/hw1_mlp.ipynb)